BikramSoftwareEngineer/PythonFile/README.md

 # PythonFile
-This is my first github all python lab code  .....
+This is my all assignment of python lab<br>
 Author : bikram chowhan